Zayan9484/AWS-Projects/AWS Static Web Hosting/README.md

-AWS Static Web Hosting S3
+# AWS Static Web Hosting S3
-Steps:
+This project demonstrates how to host a static website using AWS S3.

+# Steps
-Login to your AWS account.
+Login to your AWS account
 Search S3 in search bar > Click on Services > Buckets

 Create a bucket.